 Processing 2020 - A Good Tough Year

-2020 fulfilled its promise of being the year of vision.
+2020 fulfilled its promise of being the year of perfect vision.
 Just not how I expected.

 I thought that usually in life you need to change your inner world first and then your outer world changes.